nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - VALUE will not accept doubles with more than 2 decimal places.
 - VALUE will be recorded as SGD, regardless of the currency set.
 - Format for DATE will be DD-MM-YYYY.
-- DATE needs to be a valid date, and it cannot be a date in the future.
+- DATE needs to be an existing date, and it cannot be a date in the future.

 Example of usage:
 <br>`add expense /c meal /de breakfast @Technoedge /da 22-03-2023 /v 3.50`